 PFL may be taken on a continuous or intermittent basis (in full-day increments only).

 If an eligible employee experiences an event that qualifies for leave under both Family and Medical Leave (FMLA) and New York Paid Family Leave (PFL), both leaves will run concurrently.

 PFL does not apply to an employee’s own serious health condition.

-Benefit payments for PFL will be initiated by CIGNA Leave Solutions and sent directly to the employee.
+Benefit payments for PFL will be initiated by NY Life/Cigna Leave Solutions and sent directly to the employee.

 Employee Benefits on PFL

 Employees on PFL who participate in the Pace’s health insurance plan are entitled to continue health benefits on the same basis as if actively working.
 Employees, however, must continue to pay their portion of the premium cost while on PFL in order to maintain uninterrupted health insurance coverage.
 Premium payments must be sent to Pace University, University Benefits, 100 Summit Lake Drive, 3rd Floor, Valhalla, NY 10595.